Visiting Chobe National Park and its lush nature

-The park is well known for its elephants, currently estimated at around 120.000, and boasts lions, cheetahs, hippos, hyena, crocodile, buffaloes, giraffes, warthogs, otters, zebras, antelopes, jackals and many bird species.
+The park is well known for its elephants, currently estimated at around 120.000, and boasts lions, cheetahs, hippos, hyenas, crocodiles, buffaloes, giraffes, warthogs, otters, zebras, antelopes, jackals and many bird species.

 The best time to visit the Park is during the dry season, from June to October, when significant herds of elephants, buffalos, zebras, giraffes, impalas and others gather along the river.

 The rainy season, which runs from November to March, is an excellent time to visit the park if you want to spot birds and see baby animals, as this is when they are born, but at the same time, it could be a bit risky.

-In fact, during our last visit around Botswana in June 2017, we found out that a part of Chobe Park and the Moremi Game Reserve were temporary closed during March and April due to the heavy rains that stroke the area and the most of the park tracks road were flooded.
+In fact, during our last visit around Botswana in June 2017, we found out that a part of Chobe Park and the Moremi Game Reserve was temporarily closed during March and April due to the heavy rains that stroke the area and most of the park tracks road were flooded.
 Anyways it said it was an extraordinary event, the heaviest of the last 30 years.

-Chobe National Park covers an area of 10,566 square kilometres and can be divided up into four sections with different habitat, making it a true rarity and an explorer’s paradise.
+Chobe National Park covers an area of 10.566 square kilometres and can be divided up into four sections with different habitats, making it a true rarity and an explorer’s paradise.